hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 ---

-If things work out as you've envisioned, there will be a time in your webapp's lifecycle where it's serving a large number of users.
+If things work out as you've envisioned, there will be a time in your webapp's lifecycle when it's serving a large number of users.
 By the time things get to this point, it's ideal if you've architected your webapp to both *scale* gracefully to meet this load, and also be *resilient* to arbitrary failures of underlying compute resources.